ExploreASL/ExploreASL/Development/Documentation_GitHub/Functions.md

 ```

 #### Description
-Takes a hexadecimal string and converts it to number.
+Takes a hexadecimal string and converts it to number or string.
 Works
 also when the string contains escape characters, and for single-floats and
 for a little and big endian.
 If containing 8 and less
 characters than treat as float, if more than as double.